 The Great Debate UK

--- James Saft is a Reuters columnist.
-The opinions expressed are his own. --
+— James Saft is a Reuters columnist.
+The opinions expressed are his own —

 from Global News Journal:

 The 16 countries that share the euro single currency have agreed they will help Greece out if it needs.
 So far so good.
 But only now is the nitty-gritty of how member states will go about paying for their contributions being hammered out.
 And suddenly things are getting a little complicated.

 Forget about Greece for a moment.
 Just think about country X, which has lived well beyond its means for years thanks to loans from inattentive or foolishly optimistic lenders.
 When the crunch comes, the X-people will have to cut back on spending.
 And the X-lenders will generally suffer from the famous rule of banking: "Can't pay, won't pay."